 Physician leadership is key to optimal patient care.
-PGME is thrilled to be introducing its inaugural Leadership Certificate Program, open to residents in all programs.
-This longitudinal program based on the LEADS in a Caring Environment Capabilities Framework will consist of 7 evening sessions between September 2019 and April 2020.
+PGME is thrilled to announce the second annual Leadership Certificate Program, open to residents and fellows in all programs.
+This longitudinal program based on the LEADS in a Caring Environment Capabilities Framework will consist of 8 evening sessions between September 2020 and April 2021.
 Through a competitive enrolment process, selected trainees will be able to advance their leadership knowledge and skills.

 Structure of each session:

-Part 1: ‘Fireside chat’, a facilitated interview with a leader whose experiences resonate with the day’s theme
+Part 3: ‘Fireside chat’, a facilitated interview with a leader

 The goal of each session is to familiarize students with essential components of leadership and provide tools and skills to improve their leadership capabilities.
-The curriculum is outlined below.
+See curriculum below.

 For the full Curriculum, including speakers, click here.